thestanchion/thestanchion.github.io/_posts/2021-02-10-what-does-anthony-martial-actually-offer.md

 not a centre forward - never win the league with him playing number 9

 Ole seems to agree as Cavani now starts most games

+I’d be happy having him coming off the left but as a backup to rashford

 best thing about him is his song